acrion/systemd-sparrow/README.md

 # Flow

-- Systemd instead of parsing /etc/systemd/system/multi-user.target.wants/beans.service as a regular systemd configuration file, spawns a Raku oneliner: `raku -MSparrow6::DSL -e /etc/systemd/system/multi-user.target.wants/beans.service`
+- Systemd instead (*) of parsing /etc/systemd/system/multi-user.target.wants/beans.service as a regular systemd configuration file, spawns a Raku oneliner: `raku -MSparrow6::DSL -e /etc/systemd/system/multi-user.target.wants/beans.service`

 - As a result of the Raku onliner execution `/tmp/beans.service.out` file has been created with **native** systemd configuration data

 - Systemd parses it as a normal systemd unit file and continues its work

+\* the disicion whether to parse /etc/systemd/system/multi-user.target.wants/beans.service as a regular systemd unit file or spawnn intermediate Raku online could be taken by analyzing the first line of could, so there is a `#!raku` shebang this is a Raku/Sparrow file, not native unit file.

 # Explanation